meltface-80/Roon-Random-Albums-Extension/README.md

 </div>

+# Note: If you are on a newer version than the latest below, I recommend you stop, rm and delete the `roon-random-albums` directory.
+Claude Code had a bad day and broke several new features and then broke old features in the process of trying to fix everything else.

+---

 # Random Albums — a Roon extension

 A web UI that shows a screenful of random albums from your Roon library, with